-For the financial year 2014/15, it is proposed that in respect of debt that is supported by Revenue Support Grant (RSG), MRP is calculated using the Capital Financing Requirement (CFR) method.
-For new borrowing for which no Government support is being given and is therefore self- financed, it is proposed that the Asset Life method is used.
+For the financial year 2016/17, it is proposed that in respect of debt that is supported by Revenue Support Grant (RSG), MRP is calculated using the Capital Financing Requirement (CFR) method.
+For new borrowing for which no Government support is being given and is therefore self- financed, it is proposed that the Asset Life method is used, with the exception of the borrowing related to the development of the leisure facilities, where the Annuity Asset Life method will be used.